tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ## Find a Wallet

 [What is a Bitcoin wallet](/kb/what-is-a-bitcoin-wallet/)?
-It's the first step to using Bitcoin.
+Obtaining a Bitcoin wallet is the first step to using Bitcoin.
 Without a wallet, you can’t receive, store, or spend bitcoins.
 So before you learn how to buy bitcoin, you’ll need a Bitcoin wallet.

 ![bitcoin wallet](/img/icons/wallet1.png){: .img-responsive .halfimg-right }